 There is also a string of phishing text messages being distributed nationwide right now.
 Some of these are also misrepresenting themselves as the WHO, as well as the US Center for Disease Control.

-Following the official confirmation of the UK’s three-week lockdown, there was another malicious SMS sent purporting to be GOV.UK, incorporating another dangerous phishing link with the aim of enticing users to open malicious attachments that could compromise computers and mobile devices.
+Following the official confirmation of the UK’s lockdown, there have been a number of malicious SMS messages sent purporting to be GOV.UK, incorporating another dangerous phishing link with the aim of enticing users to open malicious attachments that could compromise computers and mobile devices.

 There has even been a scam targeting parents, offering free school meals in exchange for bank details.